gemc/home/_examples/optical/cherenkov.md

 ```

 Different radiator materials produce different photon yields and angles, as shown below.
-Use the variation name in the `gstreamer` filename when you want separate output files for each variation.
+Use the variation name in the %%gstreamer%% filename when you want separate output files for each variation.

 <br/>